-Multi-talented Rebbie Jackson will return to the stage to entertain multitudes with her hit songs that are heard from Manhattan to Liverpool: “Centipede” and “Your’s Faithfully” are two of the sweetest tunes ever mastered in a recording studio, and the beautiful singer promises to perform her greatest hits.
+Multi-talented Rebbie Jackson will return to the stage to entertain multitudes with her hit songs that are heard from Manhattan to Liverpool.
+“Centipede” and “Your’s Faithfully” are two of the sweetest tunes ever mastered in a recording studio, and the beautiful singer promises to sing her greatest hits wherever she performs.
 And that’s not all!
-Her motivation is to share the grandeur of rich lyrical prose and lush arrangements that silhouette the endless charm of timeless dance tunes and lingering ballads. ” Phil Brown —ALL EVENTS TO BE ANNOUNCED —
+According to a longtime associate, her motivation is to share the grandeur of rich lyrical prose and lush arrangements that silhouette the endless charm of timeless dance tunes and lingering ballads. ” —ALL EVENTS TO BE ANNOUNCED —

 In addition to her faith-based activities, Rebbie is also a spokesperson for a cause that is common to millions: bipolar disease.
 It is a growing mental illness characterized by episodes of paranoia and disorientation.
 Her attractive daughter Yashi has struggled with the disease.

 After more than 30 years in show business, Rebbie would like to take a moment and say ‘thank you’ for all of the support she has received through the years, and she promises to share with you the same cutting-edge recordings and concerts that have characterized her exciting career.

 Rebbie was also signed to Motown Records, and we’re looking forward to the Album’s release in the future.
 It’s not unusual for labels to hold projects for the best distribution time, often much later than the recording session.